 You will want to demonstrate your prototype and may present customer data, market information, specifications, or benchmarks for your product.
 The audience will evaluate your work.
 The evaluation form will ask them to rate the quality of your presentation, your product, and your customer data.
 This information will be provided to each team as feedback.

 Examples from previous final presentations are on the right.
-You can also view final presentations from other years in the gallery (select a project and the final presentation will start playing automatically).
+You can also view final presentations from other years in the gallery (select a project and click on the final link).
 The communication instructors have also prepared some final presentation pointers, and some thoughts about selecting presenters for the final presentations.
-Additionally, you will need to prepare a digital product prochure (pdf or single html page) that we will post online and provide links to during the final presentations.
+Additionally, you will need to prepare a digital product brochure (pdf ) that we will post online and provide links to during the final presentations.
 There are also pointers for on-line brochure design.